RoadkillUK/Motor-on-a-Roller-Blind-for-ESPHOME/README.md

 You should only have to set up the blind once, it stores the open/closed status and position even if you flash the device, it will report open/closed so HA will know where your blind is, even after restarting HA.

+## How do I set up the blind?

- This sketch will add 2 switches named <upper_devicename> Setup Switch and Setup Button Use your mobile or tablet and connect to http://<devicename>.local to set up the blind
+ This sketch will add 2 switches named <upper_devicename> Setup Switch and Setup Button Use your mobile or tablet and connect to http://\<devicename>.local to set up the blind

  - Turn on the Setup Switch to enter setup mode
  - Press Setup button to start the blind closing
- - Press Setup button again when closed and blind starts to open (actually resets the stepper position to 0)
+ - Press Setup button again when closed and blind starts to open
  - Press Setup button again when blind is fully open
  - Job Done